uvicpraxis/uvicpraxis.github.io/metadata.md

 ## Clip Title w/ Echo URL
 This is a text input field without a controlled vocabulary.
 It is intended for a description of the clip ("clip title"), and the data should be created with search in mind.
 It may include quotations where applicable.
 The clip title is encoded with the clip's Echo360 URL such that someone may watch the clip online. "['Amphitrite Express to Paris: Departing Now!': Making Decisions for Monsieur Fogg under Pressure](https://echo360.ca/media/1e168ec9-62a5-40ca-b9ef-0d2e67bd263a/public)" is an example of data intended for this field.

-## Discussion Topics
+## Research Areas
 This is a dropdown field with a controlled vocabulary developed by the Praxis Studio.
-It is intended to index discussion topics that the clip could supplement or augment.
-Multiple options may be selected.
+It is intended to index research areas pertinent to the clip or evoked by it.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:

 ## Genre(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
+This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting with some modifications for our purposes.
 This data pertains to the entire game and not just the clip.
-Multiple options may be selected.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * Action
 * Adventure
 * Educational